Events

 duration | String | Yes | Duration in ISO 8601 format (e.g., PT1H for 1 hour, PT30M for 30 minutes). |

-timeZone | String or null | Yes | IANA timezone (e.g., Europe/Paris).
-Use null for floating events (no timezone). |
+timeZone | String or null | Yes | IANA timezone for timed events (e.g., Europe/Paris).
+Use null for all-day events (showWithoutTime: true).
+See the note below on floating timed events. |

 showWithoutTime | Boolean | Yes | true for all-day events, false for timed events. |